aloctavodia/BAP/errata.md

 page 135:

-- In all of the examples we have seen so far, the [in]dependent variables contribute additively to the predicted variable.
+- In all of the examples we have seen so far, the (in)dependent variables contribute additively to the predicted variable.

 page 136:

-- For those cases, we may want to consider the variance as a (linear) function of the [in]dependent variable.
+- For those cases, we may want to consider the variance as a (linear) function of the (in)dependent variable.

 Page 141:

 - Exercise 6: "ArviZ functions like plot_trace and plot_pair"

 Page 144:
-- Exercise 14: This time [a]dd uncertainy to the linear plot
+- Exercise 14: This time (a)dd uncertainy to the linear plot
 - Exercise 14: Exercise should reference Figure 3.17, not Figure 3.18

 ## Chapter 4

-page 149:

-- first paragraph: "scatter[s] plots"

 page 154: